litmuschaos/litmus/mkdocs/docs/experiments/concepts/chaos-resources/chaos-experiment/scope-specification.md

-It contains scope and permission details provided at `spec.definition.scope` and `spec.definition.permissions` respectively inside chaosexperiment.
+It contains scope and permissions details provided at `spec.definition.scope` and `spec.definition.permissions` respectively inside chaosexperiment.

 ??? info "View the scope specification schema"